In this article

 Once you receive the kit, you will get an email to book a time with an Impression Specialist.
 During this video call, they will walk you through the process to ensure accuracy.
 You can ask the specialist any questions during this call.

-NewSmile's Night Aligners require less daily wear (10+ hours a day).
+NewSmile’s Night Aligners require less daily wear (10+ hours daily).
 They cost $1,695.
 However, NewMouth does not recommend night aligners because there is no scientific proof that they are safe.

 Use code NewMouthDeal for $100 off Aligners and code NewMouthKit for $20 off impression kit.